ibmresilient/resilient-community-apps/fn_crowdstrike_falcon/README.md

 ---

 ## Function - CS Falcon: Device Actions:
-Function that uses the CrowdStrike Falcon '/devices/entities/devices-actions/' endpoint to Contain or Lit Containment on a Device
+* Function that uses the CrowdStrike Falcon '/devices/entities/devices-actions/' endpoint to Contain or Lit Containment on a Device
+* Sends the `contain` or `life_containment` request to CrowdStrike.
+* Then pings every x seconds to get the `device_status`
+* Ends when the `device_status` is `normal` or `contained` or when the request times out

 **Contain Device:**